 And Fritz was a bit of an odd duck.
 He was well known around town for owning a hearse that he outfitted with a coffee table, bar, and pillows.
 It was rumored to have been used for gambling, but when the police raided it, they found no conclusive evidence.
-Instead of placing the actual date on the checks, he simply wrote Winter, Spring, Summer or Fall.
-(I’ll spare you from my rendition of the rest of that song.)
+Instead of placing the actual date on the checks, he simply wrote Winter, Spring, Summer, or Fall.
 Fritz had even spent one-month perched on top of a flagpole in an effort to raise funds for polio.

-Fritz was known to be a social butterfly and had a reputation for being quite the ladies man, but he was, in fact, happily married.
-On April 11 of 1962, he married a former model named Nancy Johnson.
+Fritz was known to be a social butterfly and had a reputation for being quite the lady’s man, but he was, in fact, happily married.
+On April 11, 1962, he married a former model named Nancy Johnson.
 They had two children, one that was conceived during their marriage and a second that Nancy had from a previous marriage.
 There was a big age difference between the couple.
 He was 36 and she was 22 when they tied the knot.

 Fritz was so good that the Sanders Archery Company of Columbus, Nebraska sent him in February of 1965 to Chicago’s McCormick Place to demonstrate the firm’s new equipment at a sports show.

 And this is where the lives of the late Larry Bader and sportscaster Fritz crossed.
 A man from Akron was visiting the show and did a double-take – Fritz was the spitting image of his friend Larry Bader – his body double.